genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/06_add_genesis_to_angular.md

 ```

 ### auth.login.component.html
 Add the auth login template.
-Note, the `client-app-login` is a web component so you won't find it in your angular components.
+Note that the `client-app-login` is a web component, so you won't find it in your angular components.
 ```
 <client-app-login></client-app-login>
 ```
-## Add Share folder
+## Add share folder

-Add a folder `src/app/share`.
-This is where we will import the code that bootstraps the Genesis framework.
-In this example we have included the base set of web components from our framework as well as the [Entity Management](https://learn.genesis.global/docs/web/micro-front-ends/foundation-entity-management/), [Grid Pro](https://learn.genesis.global/docs/web/web-components/grids/grid-pro/grid-pro-intro/), Foundation Layout and [Charts](https://learn.genesis.global/docs/web/web-components/presentation/chart/?_highlight=charts).
+Add a folder **src/app/share**.
+This is where we import the code that bootstraps the Genesis framework.
+In this example, we have included the base set of web components from our framework as well as the [Entity Management](https://learn.genesis.global/docs/web/micro-front-ends/foundation-entity-management/), [Grid Pro](https://learn.genesis.global/docs/web/web-components/grids/grid-pro/grid-pro-intro/), Foundation Layout and [Charts](https://learn.genesis.global/docs/web/web-components/presentation/chart/?_highlight=charts) components.

 Add the following files to the new folder.

 ## foundation-login.ts

-This file contains functions to bootstrap our authentication micro-frontend.
-They will be used in your `app.component.ts`.
+This file contains functions to bootstrap our authentication micro front-end.
+They will be used in your **app.component.ts**.

 ```
 import {configure, define} from '@genesislcap/foundation-login';